 Studies have shown that clutter causes anxiety.
 Having too much stuff makes us anxious and stressed out.
-We have enough things in life to be stressed about than too much stuff in our lives.
+We have enough things in life to be stressed about, then too much stuff in our lives.
 Instead of letting your stuff stress you out, let it make you some cash!
 Here are some ways to turn your clutter into cash.

 Craigslist and other online marketplaces help you turn your clutter into cash by selling it locally.
 Make sure to take pictures and provide an accurate description of items.

-Be prepared for people to offer you a cashiers check and say they are out of town and will pick up later.
+Be prepared for people to offer you a cashier’s check and say they are out of town and will pick it up later.
 This is a scam.
 Only deal with people meeting you in a public place with cash.

 Here is an in-depth guide on selling on Craigslist.